Ex-Kazakh president's grandson wins UK case over purchase of London mansion

 "Unexplained Wealth Orders are new legislation and we always expected there would be significant legal challenge over their use," said Graeme Biggar, the NCA’s Director General of the National Economic Crime Centre.

-"These hearings will establish the case law on which future judgements will be based, so it is vital that we get this right."
+"These hearings will establish the case law on which future judgments will be based, so it is vital that we get this right."

-Duncan Hames, director of policy at Transparency International UK, said that the case "has highlighted major weaknesses in the UK's defence against dirty money that should be addressed urgently."

 Britain's first UWOs were issued against a Knightsbridge house and a golf course belonging to Jahangir Hajiyeva, jailed in Azerbaijan for embezzlement from the state bank, and his wife, Zamira, who spent 16.3 million pounds in the London department store Harrods.

-(Reporting by Michael Holden and Elizabeth Howcroft; editing by Stephen Addison and Rosalba O'Brien)
+(Reporting by Michael Holden and Elizabeth Howcroft; editing by Stephen Addison and Jon Boyle)

 ((michael.holden@thomsonreuters.com; +44 207 542 3213; Reuters Messaging: michael.holden.thomsonreuters.com@reuters.net))